Middleton Lodge

 Moving through to the dining space, hanging a statement arrangement from the lantern lights is worth every penny.
 Then I would recommend keeping the centrepieces on the tables very simple.
 If you go for long tables there isn’t space on the tables for elaborate arrangements so a row of bud vases, tapered candles or lanterns works best here.
 To add a luxe vibe to your tables, make use of the space at each guest’s place setting.
 Adding something on top of the napkin or a charger plate elevates the look.
 I would always suggest investing in beautiful table stationery as this will also elevate the look of the tables and make a big impact.

-Long banquet tables with white tablecloths are set for an event in a bright room with large windows, skylight, and wooden chairs, surrounded by greenery and elegant wedding flowers arranged by a Northumberland florist.
+Long banquet tables with white tablecloths and wooden chairs are set for a formal event at Fig House in North Yorkshire, with arched windows, lush greenery, and elegant wedding flowers.

-A bride and groom stand together at the entrance of a stone church in Northumberland, smiling at the camera amid beautiful wedding flowers arranged by a talented florist.
+A bride and groom stand smiling at the entrance of Middleton Church in North Yorkshire, surrounded by beautiful wedding flowers and elegant floral arrangements.

-A bride and groom kiss at the entrance of a stone church in Northumberland, surrounded by exquisite wedding flowers, with guests visible in the background.
+A bride and groom kiss at the entrance of a stone building, surrounded by floral arrangements, with guests visible in the background.

 Foam Free